TizenTeam/tau/HACKING.md

 report" for more details.

-It's not essential to install this unless you want to get coverage reports for the web-ui-fw test suite.
+It's not essential to install this unless you want to get coverage reports for the tizen-web-ui-fw test suite.

 The source is available from: `http://siliconforks.com/jscoverage/` It has minimal dependencies and is easy to build.